DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 * ZUC EEA3/EIA3 is not supported by dh895xcc devices
 * Maximum additional authenticated data (AAD) for GCM is 240 bytes long and must be passed to the device in a buffer rounded up to the nearest block-size multiple (x16) and padded with zeros.
 * Queue pairs are not thread-safe (that is, within a single queue pair, RX and TX from different lcores is not supported).
+* A GCM limitation exists, but only in the case where there are multiple generations of QAT devices on a single platform.
+  To optimise performance, the GCM crypto session should be initialised for the device generation to which the ops will be enqueued.
+Specifically if a GCM session is initialised on a GEN2 device, but then attached to an op enqueued to a GEN3 device, it will work but cannot take advantage of hardware optimisations in the GEN3 device.
+And if a GCM session is initialised on a GEN3 device, then attached to an op sent to a GEN1/GEN2 device, it will not be enqueued to the device and will be marked as failed.
+The simplest way to mitigate this is to use the bdf whitelist to avoid mixing devices of different generations in the same process if planning to use for GCM.

 Extra notes on KASUMI F9
 ~~~~~~~~~~~~~~~~~~~~~~~~